SuperElectron/SuperElectron/README.md

 <div align=center>
 <p><b>If you have any questions, are looking to collaborate, or just want to say hi then let's chat.</b></p>
+<p> A 15 minute meet and greet is always on the table, just mention it and let's see where it goes!</p>
 <p>mat.mccann@alphawise.cc</p>
 </div>